-While there’s no known cure for this type of allergy, if you’re having a reaction your doctor may prescribe an antihistamine or steroid to alleviate symptoms.
+There is no known cure for a latex allergy, but if you’re having a reaction, your doctor may prescribe an antihistamine or steroid to alleviate symptoms.
 Soothing lotions like calamine or hydrocortisone cream can make you comfortable while your body heals.

-In extreme cases, you may need to carry an adrenaline injector for emergencies, also called an epinephrine auto-injector, or EpiPen for short.
+In extreme cases, you may need to carry an adrenaline injector for emergencies, which is also called an epinephrine auto-injector or EpiPen for short.

 The best way to prevent the reaction is to avoid risky materials.

-Since rubber gloves are major culprits, you can seek out healthcare facilities that choose to practice using gloves made of an alternate substance.
-If you do have an allergy, make sure you inform your caregivers before they do any exams or procedures.
+Since rubber gloves are major culprits, you can seek out healthcare facilities that use gloves made of an alternate substance.
+If you do have an allergy, make sure to inform your doctors before they do any exams or procedures.
 You can also wear a medical alert bracelet if your allergy is serious.